-A key feature of this new S.I. is that unlike the Medical Devices (Amendment etc) (EU exit) Regulations 2019 which it further amends in part, this new Amendment Regulation 2020 does not bring in requirements which were clearly based on the EU MDR and IVDR (but worded in a UK context) for the whole of the UK.
-However, because of the Northern Ireland Protocol which was agreed with the EU as part of the Withdrawal Agreement, Northern Ireland will continue to apply the provisions of the EU MDR whilst Wales, Scotland and England (GB) will continue to apply the amended UK MDR 2002+.
-However, CE marking to the EU regulations (EU MDD or EU MDR) will be recognised until 30 June 2023 in GB.
+A key feature of this S.I. was that unlike the Medical Devices (Amendment etc) (EU exit) Regulations 2019 which it further amended in part, this new Amendment Regulation 2020 does not bring in requirements which were clearly based on the EU MDR and IVDR (but worded in a UK context) for the whole of the UK.
+However, because of the Northern Ireland Protocol which was agreed with the EU as part of the Withdrawal Agreement, Northern Ireland (NI) would continue to apply the provisions of the EU MDR, whilst Wales, Scotland and England (GB) would continue to apply the amended UK MDR 2002 based on the old EU MD Directives.

-The explanatory memorandum says at 7.16 ...
+An explanatory memorandum issued with this 2020 S.I. says at 7.16 ...
 Any devices that are in conformity with EU legislation (MDD, AIMDD, IVDD, MDR, IVDR) can continue to be placed on the market in GB until 30 June 2023.
 This is to provide manufacturers with time to adjust to future GB regulations that will be consulted on and published at a later date.

 The final sentence of this paragraph is significant.
-It is clear that these 2020 amendments to the earlier UK MDR 2002 and the allowance for CE marking are in effect a stop-gap measure whilst the UK government drafts new standalone medical devices regulations to take effect after 30th June 2023.
-The consultations promised in the explanatory memorandum have now started and IPEM have submitted a response to the early consultation document.
-Various 'focus groups' have been set up and IPEM members have signed up to be involved.
+It was clear that these 2020 amendments to the earlier version of the UK MDR 2002, and the allowance for CE marking, are in effect a stop-gap measure whilst the UK government drafts new stand- alone medical devices regulations to take effect after 30th June 2023.